AUTODIAL/AutoEIS/README.md

 AutoEIS (Auto ee-eye-ess) is a Python package that automatically proposes statistically plausible equivalent circuit models (ECMs) for electrochemical impedance spectroscopy (EIS) analysis.
 The package is designed for researchers and practitioners in the fields of electrochemical analysis, including but not limited to explorations of electrocatalysis, battery design, and investigations of material degradation.

+## Contributing

 AutoEIS is still under development and the API might change.
 If you find any bugs or have any suggestions, please file an [issue](https://github.com/AUTODIAL/AutoEIS/issues) or directly submit a [pull request](https://github.com/AUTODIAL/AutoEIS/pulls).
 We would greatly appreciate any contributions from the community.
+Please refer to the [contributing guide](https://github.com/AUTODIAL/AutoEIS/doc/contributing.md).

 ## Installation